haskell/docker-haskell/README.md

 ## docker Registry

-This container should eventually available on the docker registry at `darinmorrison/haskell`.
+`docker-haskell` is available as an image on the docker registry at [darinmorrison/haskell](https://index.docker.io/u/darinmorrison/haskell/).

 ## Use Cases